Ewen2015/ImpressionismCat/.ipynb_checkpoints/README-checkpoint.md

-# ImpressionismCat, A Cat Full of Imagination
+ImpressionismCat, A Cat Full of Imagination
 ========================================

 😸😹😺😻😼😽😾😿🙀🐱

-GossipCat is a data science consulting framework that simplifies the process of machine learning from data cleaning, simple feature engineering, machine learning algorithm comparison, hyper parameter tuning, model evaluation, to results output.
-It is designed to be efficient with following features:

-- Agile machine learning framework: designed with a lean start and continuing improvement.
-- Pipeline data preprocessing: high cohesion, low coupling.
-- Algorithm comparison: no free lunch in algorithm selection.
-- Diverse model evaluation: makes the evaluation with business sense and visible.
-- Architectural thinking: not just data science but also machine learning engineering.
+ImpressionismCat is a deep learning project that applies most cutting edge techniques to make art.
+We believe that a better understanding of how deep learning works contributes to the understanding of ourselves as human beings.

+ImpressionismCat has realized the following algorithms:

+1. Neural style transfer (Gatys, Ecker, and Bethge, “A Neural Algorithm of Artistic Style.”).
+2. TBA

 Story of the ImpressionismCat